dazum/olp/README.md

 Fault
 ---

-true, false and null of JSON is indistinguishable fron that of the string.
+true, false and null of JSON is indistinguishable from that of the string.
 But, rarely include true, false and null in the log.